zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 [Msdiv 89] (#msdiv89) {#msdiv89 .ref .msdiv} (10 - 7)

 [APZ 89.1] (#apz89 .1) {#apz89 .1 .ref .apz} "Profits are not willing.
 Also unnoticed in the loss.
 Profit is not willingly.
-Not in the loss” How to profit willingly hikfat?
-“I have the cheapest here,” Siuru Pidapatha Senasun sees a monk who is purified by ambulance. to him This is the idea.
+Not in the loss" How to profit willingly hikfat?
+"I have the cheapest here," Siuru Pidapatha Senasun sees a monk who is purified by ambulance. to him This is the idea.
 Hello any reasons for thisWakin Siriu Pidapatha Senasun Ambulance is also a recipient of medication.
 He gets this idea.